Tehran doesn’t have a great reputation, neither among locals nor among travelers.

-While it’s true, looking back, that Tehran was nowhere near the highlight of my two weeks in Iran, I still believe it serves as an appropriate introduction to the country.
+While it’s true, looking back, that Tehran was nowhere near the highlight of my trip to Iran, I still believe it serves as an appropriate introduction to the country.
 Whether you spend one, two or three days in Tehran, here’s how to make the most of your time in Iran’s capital.

 One Day in Tehran: Monuments and Mutiny

 My first morning in Tehran was funny for a number of reasons, first among them an incident at Azadi Tower, one of the most popular Tehran tourist attractions.
 You see, I’d gotten up at the crack of dawn for the sole purpose of photographing it before my breakfast meeting with my guide, and while I do believe I got some awesome photos of it, one particular local person ridiculed me for it.
 “Why are you photographing that thing?” she dismissed me, as I stood there with my tripod in the beautiful morning light.